edenspiekermann/bright/README.md

 # Videoplayer

 This abstraction wraps any video service with the official HTML5 Media and Media Events API.
-It does not always have a complete feature parity, due to the lack of some features the video servies don’t provide.
+It does not always have a complete feature parity, due to the lack of some features the video services don’t provide.
 An example of the HTML5 Media API can be found at [http://www.w3.org/2010/05/video/mediaevents.html](here).

 ## Installation